palantir/conjure/docs/spec/wire.md

 ----------------- | ----------------------------- | -------- |
 `optional<T>`     | `JSON(T)`&nbsp;or&nbsp;`null` | If present, MUST be serialized as `JSON(e)`.
 If the value appears inside a JSON Object, then the corresponding key SHOULD be omitted.
 Alternatively, the field MAY be set to `null`.
 Inside JSON Array, a non-present Conjure optional value MUST be serialized as JSON `null`.
 `list<T>`         | Array                         | Each element, e, of the list is serialized using `JSON(e)`.
 Order must be maintained.
 `set<T>`          | Array                         | Each element, e, of the set is serialized using `JSON(e)`.
 Order is insignificant but it is RECOMMENDED to preserve order where possible.
-The Array MUST not contain duplicate elements (as defined by the canonical format below).
+The Array MUST NOT contain duplicate elements (as defined by the canonical format below).
 `map<K, V>`       | Object                        | A key k is serialized as `PLAIN(k)`.
 Values are serialized using `JSON(v)`.
 For any (key,value) pair where the value is of de-aliased type `optional<?>`, the key SHOULD be omitted from the JSON Object if the value is absent, however, the key MAY remain if the value is set to `null`.
 The Object must not contain duplicate keys (as defined by the canonical format below).

 **Named types:**